torvalds/linux/Documentation/arch/mips/ingenic-tcu.rst

 - Each TCU channel works in one of two modes:

-    - mode TCU1: channels cannot work in sleep mode, but are easier to operate.
+    - mode TCU1: channels cananalt work in sleep mode, but are easier to operate.
     - mode TCU2: channels can work in sleep mode, but the operation is a bit more complicated than with TCU1 channels.